performlikemj/neighborhood-united/docs/CHEF_MEAL_SHARES_SOP.md

-# Chef Meals & Events - Standard Operating Procedure
+# Chef Meals & Meal Shares - Standard Operating Procedure

 ## Overview

-The **Meals & Events** features in Chef Hub enable chefs to create meal offerings and schedule public cooking events.
-Meals serve as the building blocks for events, meal plans, and menu offerings.
+The **Meals & Meal Shares** features in Chef Hub enable chefs to create meal offerings and schedule group cooking opportunities.
+Meals serve as the building blocks for meal shares, meal plans, and menu offerings.

+A **Meal Share** allows a chef to cook one meal for multiple customers, making it efficient for the chef and cost-effective for customers through dynamic group pricing.

 ---